HexedPress/dad6/index.md

 ---
-title: "Do Anything D6 Core Rules"
+title: "Do Anything D6 Core Framework"
 keywords: homepage
 tags: [dad6_core]
 sidebar: dad6_sidebar
 permalink: index.html
-summary: These are the core rules for the Do Anything D6 (DAD6) tabletop role-playing system.
+summary: Thid is the core framework for the Do Anything D6 (DAD6) tabletop role-playing system.
 ---

 ## What is Do Anything D6?